DNSSEC-Provisioning/Multi-signer/multi-signer_test_set_up_on_BIND.md

 #### Notes
 * Both master servers need to have identical CDS and CDNSKEY records
-* While only the foreign ZSK needs to be published in the DNSKEY record set, BIND needs the foreign KSK as well, in order to publish a matching CDS and CDNSKEY record set
+* While only the foreign ZSK needs to be published in the DNSKEY record set, BIND needs the foreign KSK as well, in order to add it to the published CDS and CDNSKEY record set.
+* Chain of trust will be intact, even if you don't att the foreign KSK to the DNSKEY set, but zone checking tools may give a warning or error.

 #### Fetch DNSKEYs from second master